How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 Fujiomurosengen Shrine

-This is the oldest shrine in Mount Fuji, and it’s believed to have been enshrined in 699 AD!
+This is the oldest shrine in Mount Fuji, and it’s believed to have been created in 699 AD!
 Since 2013, this shrine has been a constituent asset of the “Mount Fuji World Cultural Heritage” by UNESCO.

 Back to Kawaguchiko Station